With DubBot, you can configure automated accessibility testing for your web development site, in most cases, even if it's behind a login.

 For DubBot to access your development site, you might need to ignore robots.txt.
 To do this, navigate to Settings and then to the Advanced tab in the DubBot app.
 Uncheck Obey robots.txt.

-For more information check out our Help Article all about robots.txt.
+For more information, check out our Help Article all about robots.txt.

-DubBot's Static IP
+DubBot's Static IPs

-The static IP for the crawler is: 34.213.65.175
+The static IP addresses for our crawler are 34.213.65.175 and 52.36.131.191.

 Crawling Authentication